khuedoan/homelab/docs/concepts/secrets-management.md

 --8<--
 ```

+## Extra third-party secrets

+For third-party secrets that you don't control, add them to `external/terraform.tfvars` under the `extra_secrets` key,
+then run `make external`.

+They will be available as a Secret named `external` in the `global-secrets` namespace.
+You can use it with `ExternalSecret` just like any other global secret.

 ## How secrets are pulled from global secrets to other namespaces

 When you apply an `ExternalSecret` object, for example: